It's Cool To Cry Workshop

 You can't describe what you're feeling if you don't know the word for it.

-We help people properly identify and articulate how they're feeling so they can have better conversations about their mental health.
+I give people tools to properly identify and articulate what they're feeling, so they can have better conversations about their mental health.

-This is known as "affect labelling" and doing it automatically helps the brain to manage and respond to an emotional experience.
+This is an evidence based practice known as "affect labelling. " Doing this properly automatically helps the brain to manage and respond to an emotional experience.
 It's commonly referred to as "Name it to tame it."

 This is about practice, not perfection.